lupus-dev/lupus-in-tabula/docs/game-dynamics/game-events.md

 	- `NEXT_DAY` The game day has gone forward, maybe some players are dead
 	- `DEATH_BY_OTHER` A player was killed by something odd like a kick, a ban or by the admin
 	- `PUBLIC_VOTE` A public votation has been done
+	- `PRIVATE_VOTE` The user is informed by a private votation

 ## -game:select